zevenet/zproxy/README.md

 - **Name** SortName

-	Specify a Sort name without blank spaces for the Process, this information will shown in logs
+	Specify a Sort name without blank spaces for the Process, this information will shown in logs.

+- **HTTPTracerDir** "directory_path"

+	If this directive is set, the zproxy will log to this directory for each request/response that is read/written.
+This directive is useful to trace HTTP issues, but is not recommended in production environment due to reducing the performance.

 - **RootJail** "directory_path_and_name"